cadeheinberg/SKplugin/SevenKitsPlugin/src/me/cade/PluginSK/readme.md

 ```

 ```
-When the player rejoins, the data is then downloaded from the MySQL server and injected into the newly made
-Fighter instance for the player!
+When the player rejoins, the data is then downloaded from the MySQL server and then injected into the newly made Fighter instance for the player!
 ```

-Email me: cadeheinberg@outlook.com
+# Email me: cadeheinberg@outlook.com